DigitalMalayaliStudio/homilia/README.md

 - 🛒 Buy Now Link - easily add your Amazon or other links to drive sales!
 - 📕 Free Sample Chapter - engage readers by offering an optional sneak peek of your book!
 - ⭐ Reader Reviews - highlight glowing testimonials from your audience to build trust!
-- 📷 Book Image Gallery - showcase your book with a sleek, user-friendly image gallery!
+- 📷 Book Image Gallery - showcase your book with a simple CSS-only gallery with lightbox!

 ## Usage
 The first step is to click the **Use this template** button to create a new repository, or you can fork the repo.